muratkeremozcan/cctdd/ch11-HeroList/HeroList.md

 ![HeroList-Refactor2](../img/HeroList-Refactor2.png)

-We can create a new test that checks for the render of a `cancel` and `edit` button, which are variants of the `ButtonFooter` component.
+We can create a new test that checks for the render of  `cancel` and `edit` buttons, which are variants of the `ButtonFooter` component.
 Checking for the `footer` and making sure that the buttons are inside it is optional; we could just check for the components instead.
 Testing is always a call between cost and confidence, and how much we test depends.
 In this case "Will the `footer` tag ever change,"  "Is it a high amount of work to use the `within` api?"
 "How much more confidence do we get by testing this detail" are some of the questions that can determine our decision (Red 3).

 ```tsx
 // src/heroes/HeroList.cy.tsx